Get the worry-free services and expert support you need to form an S Corp in Hawaii today.

 Your entity needs to have a governing body.
 For an LLC, you have to appoint at least one manager.
 For a corporation, you need to appoint a director.
 Note that either a director or a manager can be an owner of the company, but they don’t have to be one.

-For a corporation, you need to file Articles of Incorporation with the Business Registration Division (BREG) of the Hawaii Department of Commerce and Consumer Affairs (DCCA) to form your entity.
+For Hawaii S Corporations, you need to file Articles of Incorporation with the Business Registration Division (BREG) of the Hawaii Department of Commerce and Consumer Affairs (DCCA) to form your entity.
 For an LLC, you have to file Articles of Organization.

-You must file IRS Form 2553 to convert an entity to an S Corporation.
-An LLC may need to elect to be taxed as a corporation first by filing IRS Form 8832.
+You must file Form 2553 with the Internal Revenue Service to convert an entity to an S-Corp.
+All necessary requirements and forms can be located on the IRS website.
+A mandatory prerequisite to filing Form 2553 is an Employer Identification Number.
+A Hawaii LLC may need to elect to be taxed as a corporation first by filing IRS Form 8832.
 You must file for an S Corporation election at specific times.
 To convert an entity for the current tax year, the conversion must occur during the first two months of that year.
 After the initial two months, you may still be able to file Form 2553, but the conversion won’t occur until the next tax year.

 S Corporations are a great option for many business owners, but they aren’t without their drawbacks.
 One issue is that the IRS needs certain Hawaii S Corporation requirements to be met before you can convert your business to this tax election.
 The business must: